werkshy/pickup/README.md

 ## Roadmap

-- Backend: I'm considering a re-write of the backend in Rust, and dropping the mpd dependency.
+- Backend: I'm working on a re-write of the backend in Rust, and dropping the mpd dependency.
 - Frontend: Upgrade to Typescript, maybe start using create-react-app to make the build more vanilla.